Kitware/LidarView/doc/BasicUsage.rst

 Let us get started using **LidarView**.
 In order to follow along, you will need your own installation of **LidarView**.
-If you do not already have **LidarView**, you can download a copy from https://gitlab.kitware.com/LidarView/lidarview/-/releases.
+If you do not already have **LidarView**, you can download the current release of LidarView_.
 **LidarView** launches like most other applications.
 On Windows, the launcher is located in the start menu.
 On Macintosh, open the application bundle that you installed.
 On Linux, execute ``LidarView`` from a